 Your TRICARE plan may determine where you receive care during your pregnancy.
-So we can give you the most accurate information, please enter your profile at the top of the page.
+So we can give you the most accurate information, please enter your plan info above.

 Prenatal care is the care you receive from the time you find out your pregnant until you deliver your baby.
 As soon as you think you may be pregnant, schedule an appointment with your primary care provider.
 Depending on your health plan option, this may be your assigned primary care manager (PCM).

 Regular appointments with your doctor are important to make sure you and your baby are healthy.
 At the first appointment, you'll find out the due date and explore your health history.
 Frequent prenatal visits allow you to follow the progress of your pregnancy and your baby's development and give you the opportunity to ask questions along the way.